by Roger Biermann

 The Kona Electric launches in 2019, and the combustion model has only been on sale for a year now, so it's difficult to glean details as to its reliability.
 The battery tech is new, but Hyundai seems to have done its research, and the Ioniq has already done the grunt work as a first step into the EV world, so we hope for good things from the Kona Electric.
 There's a lifetime battery warranty as standard, and Hyundai's penchant for class-leading warranties is likely to continue here.

-The SEL is equipped with cloth seating surfaces and a six-way manually adjustable driver’s seat, along with automatic temperature control, heated front seats, cruise control, Bluetooth, and a seven-inch touchscreen infotainment system with Android Auto and Apple CarPlay functionality.
-Exterior features exclusive to the SEL are projector headlights, while all models boast 17-inch alloy wheels.
+The SEL is equipped with cloth seating surfaces and a six-way manually adjustable driver's seat, along with automatic temperature control, heated front seats, cruise control, Bluetooth, and a seven-inch touchscreen infotainment system with Android Auto and Apple CarPlay functionality.
 Standard safety on the SEL includes forward collision warning, automatic emergency braking, adaptive cruise control, lane keep assist, blind spot monitoring with rear cross-traffic alert, and a driver attention warning.
-It’s thoroughly equipped, which is just as well as this is the trim most will and should be buying.

 The Limited gets LED headlights with automatic high beams and a power tilt-and-slide sunroof outside, while inside there's leather upholstery, power adjustment for the driver's seat, an eight-speaker Infinity premium audio system, an auto-dimming rearview mirror, and wireless device charging.